January 12, 2021 | 10min read

 Meet Cuckoo—An Embedded Open-Source Lap Timer

-As the embedded team in Polidea, we always wanted to work on a project just for fun, to explore new territories, or prove that some crazy idea can become a working device.
+As the embedded team in Polidea, we always want to explore new territories, or prove that some crazy idea can become a working device.

 When the opportunity to do that appeared on the horizon, we organized a small brainstorm to determine what we wanted to do.
-The only thing we knew at the time was that we wanted to open-source our future project and make it accessible to everyone.
+The only thing we knew at the time was that we wanted to open-source our embedded project and make it accessible to everyone.
 Solving a real-world problem would be a nice bonus.

 After dismissing a few initial ideas, we decided to solve the issue of measuring lap times on race tracks during public track days.
 For anyone not familiar with the idea of a track day, it is an event during which anybody can use a race track to test out their car and driving skills.
-The problem is that the organizers do not always provide the lap timing devices, and even if they are, they do not give you instant feedback on your performance.
+The problem is that the organizers don’t always provide the lap timing devices.
+Even if they are, they do not give you instant feedback on your performance.
 Sometimes, even the summary of the whole driving session is not available, and drivers only get their best lap time.